Introduction

 Why is Retrain Equivalence Impossible?

-Today's LLMs are trained in distinct stages, such as instruction tuning, alignment tuning, RL for reasoning capabilities, etc. At production, these training stages may further interleave each other.
-This is the source of unlearning impossibility: as long as we don't know how these training stages are ordered, local unlearning algorithms are doomed to fail.
+Today's LLMs are trained in distinct stages, such as instruction tuning, alignment tuning, RL, reasoning, etc. This is the source of unlearning impossibility: as long as we don't know how these training stages are ordered, local unlearning algorithms are doomed to fail.

 We argue impossibility by showing that unlearning is path-dependent.
-The relative order between the forget set and other training stages impacts what is unlearned and how fast unlearning occurs.
+The relative order between training stages impacts what is unlearned and how fast unlearning occurs.

-If we feed two models trained on the same datasets but in different orders to the same unlearning algorithm, the behavioral difference between these models will diverge in a path-dependent way; therefore they can not both be similar to the retrained baseline.
+If we feed two models trained on the same datasets but in different orders to the same unlearning algorithm, the resulting models will diverge in a path-dependent way; therefore they can not both behave "as if they have never seen the forget set".

 Experiment: LLM Post-Training Pipeline